Parenthood - The days are long but the years are short.

 I felt dazed and confused as a brand new father trying to figure out what it would mean to care for this bundle that needed my constant care and attention.
 This was the greatest responsibility that had ever been bestowed upon me, the boldest adventure I’d ever set out on.
 This would prove to be a major undertaking for a man with a track record for being sort of immature and rather irresponsible.

-The most I had ever cared for on my own was a houseplant, and now I’m supposed to care for this little bundle that is solely dependent on me while my wife is at work.
+The most I had ever cared for on my own was a houseplant, and now I was supposed to care for this little bundle that was solely dependent on me while my wife was at work.

 I was definitely going to be put to the test.